 Four members of the borough council are also members of Gloucestershire County Council.
-Five members of the borough council are also members of parish councils.
+Four members of the borough council are also members of parish councils.
 Parish Precepts are shown in the Comprehensive Income and Expenditure Statement.

 Council employees are eligible to be members of the Local Government Pension Scheme, administered by Gloucestershire County Council.
-The total employer's contributions to the Pension Fund by the council were £4,305k in respect of 2017/18 (£4,172k in 2016/17) and a further upfront payment of £7,084k in respect of 2018/19 and 2019/20.
+The total employer's contributions to the Pension Fund by the council were £1,209k in respect of 2018/19 (£4,305k in 2017/18).